-All the functional division of the organization prepares the budget for the particular division.
-The master budget is the sum total of all the divisional budgets that is prepared by all the divisions.
-Further, it also includes the financial planning, cash-flow forecast and budgeted profit and loss account and balance sheet of the organization.
+All the functional divisions of the organization prepare the budget for the particular division.
+The master budget is the sum total of all the divisional budgets that all the divisions prepare.
+Further, it also includes the financial planning, cash-flow forecast, budgeted profit and loss account, and the organization’s balance sheet.
 It is the goal of the organization to reach a level in a particular period.
-Normally master budget is prepared for a year.
+Normally the master budget is prepared for a year.

 - What is Master Budget?

 - Steps to Prepare Master Budget

 - Disadvantages of Master Budget